 Cocaine works by targeting the central nervous system, specifically starting at the brain.
 It manipulates the limbic system and causes a build-up of dopamine in the brain.
 Dopamine is one of the several neurotransmitters neurons use to communicate with each other.
 This particular one plays a major role in regulating mood and emotions.
 High levels of dopamine cause euphoria and feelings of pleasure, side effects that hook users on cocaine.
 In addition to affecting a person’s memory and ability to think, cocaine can also change gene expression and even nerve cell structure.1 Prolonged use of cocaine can rewire the brain, creating an intense physical and mental dependence.
-Our effective cocaine detox offered at Clearbrook Massachusetts and Clearbrook Pennsylvania addresses all aspects of the drug’s physical symptoms.
+Our effective cocaine detox offered at both Clearbrook locations addresses all aspects of the drug’s physical symptoms.

 Cocaine Detox Symptoms

 Whether undergoing cocaine addiction treatment or cocaine detox at Clearbrook Treatment Centers, patients may experience severe withdrawal symptoms.
 When a person suddenly stops drinking or using drugs, their body may have trouble adjusting.
 Common cocaine detox withdrawal symptoms include:

 - Increased appetite